AdobeDocs/experience-manager-cloud-service.ja-JP/help/assets/assets-migration-guide.md

 >* 合成ワークフロー
 >
 >
-These software are open source and covered by the [Apache v2 license](https://adobe-consulting-services.github.io/pages/license.html).
+These software are open-source and covered by the [Apache v2 license](https://adobe-consulting-services.github.io/pages/license.html).
 To ask a question or report an issue, visit the respective [GitHub issues for ACS AEM tools](https://github.com/Adobe-Consulting-Services/acs-aem-commons/issues) and [ACS AEM Commons](https://github.com/Adobe-Consulting-Services/acs-aem-tools/issues).

 ## AEMへの移行 {#migrating-to-aem}